leo-holanda/changes-counter/README.md

 `ext install LeonardoHolanda.changes-counter`

 You can also search for "Changes Counter" in the Extensions Tab search, find the extension and install it there.

+## Usage

+After you installed the extension and opened your repository folder for the first time, the extension will try to:

+- Set the default comparison branch to your current branch
+- Set the default changes threshold to 400

+You can change both the comparison branch and changes threshold anytime you want by pressing `cmd + shift + p` and executing one of the extension commands:

+- `Changes Counter: Set comparison branch`

+- `Changes Counter: Set changes quantity threshold`

+Or clicking the tooltip links.

+From now on, anytime you save a file the status bar item at the bottom will update showing how many changes were made between your working tree and your comparison branch (e.g: `Changes: 64`).

+### Important

+**For the extension to work, you must open a folder in your workspace that is a Git repository.**

+If you are experiencing any prolem, please do the following:

+- Open the panel where the terminal is located.
+- Select the Output tab.
+- At the dropdown in the right upper part, select the Changes Counter channel.
+- Check the logs.

+If the problem is complicated or the logs aren't helpful, please copy the logs and create an issue with them.
+It will be very appreciated!

 ## Ignore file